The dark side of globalization

 The Summer & Winter School on Illicit Trade

-Illicit trade summer school course pierces the vale of secrecy around these issues and teaches students about illicit financing and trading; not only through theory and book study, but by learning the actual practices and techniques criminals, terrorists, and dictators use to obscure their profits and evade accountability for their actions, and the corresponding techniques to counter them.
+The Illicit Trade Summer School pierces the veil of secrecy surrounding these issues, teaching students about illicit finance and trade — not only through theory and academic study, but by examining the actual practices and techniques used by criminals, terrorists, and dictators to conceal profits and evade accountability, as well as the methods used to counter them.

 Course Coordinators